add-more-ducks/final-deploy/PROCESS.md

 As I am making the structure for my Event-table, I wonder: should I use relationships to subdevide characteristics for the Events?
 E.g. Enddate will be its own table so i can just ask: if not event.endate: and continue from there.

 I also get some error warnings for my db. lines. it seems VS thinks there is no database available?
 This might result in errors later.

+I chose not to create a separate init.py file as I don't want to fix something that isn't broken yet.

+Note for later: got errors on requirements.txt.
+ERROR: Could not find a version that satisfies the requirement oauth2client.service_account (from versions: none)
+ERROR: No matching distribution found for oauth2client.service_account

+^needs replacement?

+Planning on using flask_bcrypt for encryption of passwords.

+I got a weird error due toi bcrypt.
+solution: run the following line in your enviroment before running the application.py:
+"$ pip install bcrypt"